The Ultimate Whey Protein Guide Contents:

-It can make you lose or gain.
-But don't be so fast to blame just the whey.
+Whey protein can make you lose or gain but don't be too fast to blame the whey if the scale changes.

-Some whey protein supplements are meant to be used as meal replacements-- because they have a considerate amount of protein and they're low-cal compared to other meal choices.
+Some whey protein supplements are meant to be used as meal replacements because they have a considerable amount of protein and they're low-cal compared to other meal choices.
 There are also varieties meant to aid in weight gain with their large amount of protein and carbohydrates.

-If you’re worried about weight gain, or want to make sure you’re on the right track to losing weight, counting macros is a great solution.
-Apps/websites like MyFitnessPal provide an easy-to-use platform to do just that.
-You can search the foods you eat and input them daily, then it provides you with a macro and calorie breakdown throughout the day.
+If you’re worried about weight gain or want to make sure you’re on the right track to losing weight, counting macros is a great solution.
+Apps that track macros provide an easy-to-use platform to do just that.
+You can enter the foods you eat daily and they provide you with a macro and calorie breakdown throughout the day.

-Calories in, calories out.
-Remember that.
 If you eat more calories than you’re burning, then you will inevitably gain weight.
-In reverse, if you eat less calories than you’re burning, you will lose weight.
+In reverse, if you eat fewer calories than you’re burning, you will lose weight.

-With most whey protein shakes sitting at around 100-200 calories per serving, it’s not much compared to the 2000-2500 recommended daily calorie intake.
+Most whey protein shakes clock in around 100-200 calories per serving.
+That's not much compared to the 2,000-2,500 recommended daily calorie intake.
 It’s also crucial to pay attention to other nutrition info on your supplement of choice.
 Keep an eye out for carbs and sugar.

 There are a few factors to consider when deciding which form of whey to go with, such as price, digestibility, protein per serving, etc. We broke down each one to give you a general sense of how they differ:

-This is our top choice for protein because of it’s price, digestibility and quality.
+This is our top choice for protein because of its price, digestibility, and quality.
 Whey Isolate goes through meticulous processing that filters out most of the other components, leaving the good stuff behind (the whey, of course!)
-It’s a more pure form of whey that’s easy to digest because it contains virtually no lactose.
+It’s a purer form of whey that’s easy to digest because it contains virtually no lactose.
 Each 50g serving contains about 45-47g of pure protein, which is a little bit more than the concentrate.

 Consuming a protein shake pre-workout is another ideal time for people who want to maximize their muscle-building workouts.
-Taking it before your workout allows your body more time to absorb it intra-workout and directly afterwards instead of solely post-workout.
+Taking it before your workout allows your body to absorb it during your workout and directly thereafter instead of solely post-workout.
 Make sure to drink it at least 30 minutes before, so your body has time to minimally digest it before engaging in intense physical activity.

-Think about it-- when you're sleeping for 6-8 hours, your body is going without any food/water for an extremely long time.
+When you're sleeping for 6-8 hours, your body is going without any food or water for a long time.
 Although you aren’t doing physical activity when sleeping, drinking whey before bed will boost your metabolism and prevent muscle breakdown, maintaining the muscle mass built during your hours awake.

-After waking up from that 6-8 hours without any nutrient consumption, a fast-digesting protein like whey will give your body a nice rush of aminos to start off the day on the right note.
-Some protein supplements induce increased satiety which may prevent binge eating and unnecessary snacking throughout the day.
+After those 6-8 hours starved of nutrients, a fast-digesting protein like whey will give your body a nice rush of amino to start the day on the right note.
+Some protein supplements induce increased satiety which may prevent overeating eating and unnecessary snacking throughout the day.